-However, children today don’t program, instead, they download apps.
-If you have a smartphone, you can’t program it easily because it’s a sealed unit.
+However, children today do not program, instead, they download apps.
+If you have a smartphone, you cannot program it easily because it is a sealed unit.
 Yes, you can create apps but you still need the approval to publish those apps.
 In other words, a smartphone is a sealed box.
-Similarly, if a kid has a gaming console, they can’t make new games for it.
+Similarly, if a kid has a gaming console, they cannot make new games for it.
 Every game is encrypted by the manufacturers.
 When you multiply instances like these, children simply don’t know how to program anymore.

 There was a market.
 We registered ourselves as an academic charity and raised funding through a combination of soft loans and angel investors in Cambridge.
 Afterward, we contracted a manufacturer in Shenzhen, China to produce 2000 units and published the software for it online.
 Interestingly, over 60,000 people downloaded this software for a computer that didn’t even exist at the time!

 However, the manufacturer missed the deadline to deliver the 2000 units.
 We decided to put our prototype units on eBay.
 We were stunned to see people willing to pay over US$ 2,500 for a $25 computer!
 After the units finally arrived, we realized we couldn’t meet the vast demand with our current approach.
 Hence, we decided to license the design to a few large scale manufacturers.